devx-cafe/git-phlow/docs/documentation.md

 **description**

-extracts the issue id from the current git branch, and opens the default browser on that issue.
-If no issue id or Jira key can be extracted, another behaviour will be triggered.
+web will open the default browser on the issue webpage.
+It does so extracts the issue id from the current git branch, and uses the issue-web url of the configuration.
+If no issue id or Jira key can be extracted, another behavior will be triggered.
 On Jira the dashboard will be opened.
-On Github, the repository main page will be opened.
+On Github the repository main page will be opened.

 ### cleanup
 ```